LighthouseUK/jerboa/README.md

 methods.
 It allows for easy refactoring in the future.
 If we want to add something else to the resource definition we can simply add a new dict key without breaking the current config generators and parsers.

-TODO: mention defaults and their behaviour e.g. page_templates

 ### Method Config

 Key | Default Value | Type | Description